Kanban-Zai/kanban-zai-version-1.0/README.md

 ## IMPLEMENT

-To imlement Kanban-Zai in your project all you need to do is formally adopt the Kanban-Zai core.
+To imlement Kanban-Zai in your project all you need to do is formally adopt the Kanban-Zai core by creating a version repository outlining the version of Kanban-Zai core that you are adopting in the read me.
+You will also need to list your team norms in norms.md and optionally and community.md where you can document your experience with Kanban-Zai core and team norms that did or did not work out for you

 ## LICENSE